Ayfri/MongoDB-ReplicaSet/README.md

 # MongoDB-ReplicaSet

-A TP I have to do, must use MongoDB ReplicaSet on docker, can use any language to add CRUD operations.
+A TP I had to do, it must use MongoDB ReplicaSet on Docker, can use any language to add CRUD operations.

 ## How to install